Learning Bayesian Networks from Incomplete Data with the Node-Average Likelihood: Properties of Node-Average Likelihood

 \subsubsection{Consistency Results}

 Starting from the consistency of $\nal(\G, \Theta \given \D)$, we will now establish for which sequences of $\lambda_n$ the $\SPL{}$ in \mref{eq:spl} is consistent for complete data and under MCAR, that is, $\nlim P(\hG = \Gz) = 1$.
-We note the sufficient conditions for the consistency of $\hG$ from Balov \cite[P3.2, C4.1]{balov}: \alenumi{C} \begin{enumerate} \item If $\Gz \subseteq \G_1$ and $\Gz \not\subseteq \G_2$, then $\nlim \Prob(\SPL{1} > \SPL{2}) = 1$. \item If $\Gz \subseteq \G_1$ and $\G_1 \subset \G_2$, then $\nlim \Prob(\SPL{1} > \SPL{2})= 1$. \item $\exists\, \G, X_i, X_j, i \neq j$ such that $\PXi^{(\Gz)} \subset \PXi^{(\G)}$, $\Pi_{X_j}^{(\G)} = \Pi_{X_j}^{(\Gz)}$ and $\Prob(\Z_{\PXi^{(\G)} \setminus \PXi^{(\Gz)}} \given \Zi^{(\Gz)}) \in (0,1)$. \end{enumerate} \romanenumi These conditions can be trivially extended to equivalence classes as in Balov \cite[C3.3]{balov}.
+We note the sufficient conditions for the consistency of $\hG$ from Balov \cite[P3.2, C4.1]{balov}: \alenumi{C} \begin{enumerate} \item If $\Gz \subseteq \G_1$ and $\Gz \not\subseteq \G_2$, then $\nlim \Prob(\SPL{1} > \SPL{2}) = 1$. \item If $\Gz \subseteq \G_1$ and $\G_1 \subset \G_2$, then $\nlim \Prob(\SPL{1} > \SPL{2})= 1$. \item $\exists\, \G, X_i, X_j$, $i \neq j$ such that $\PXi{\Gz} \subset \PXi{\G}$, $\PXj{\G} = \PXj{\Gz}$ and $\Prob(\Z_{\PXi{\G} \setminus \PXi{\Gz}} \given \Zi^{(\Gz)}) \in (0,1)$. \end{enumerate} \romanenumi These conditions can be trivially extended to equivalence classes as in Balov \cite[C3.3]{balov}.

 To prove consistency, we first establish some intermediate results.
 Unlike Balov \cite{balov}, we need a rigorous treatment of scoring DAGs that may represent misspecified models \cite{white} that are not representable in terms of $\Gz$; an example would be a $X_i \in \GG$ being a mixture of regressions in $\G$ and a single linear regressions in $\Gz$.
-In such cases minimising Kullback-Leibler distances to obtain MLEs does necessarily make them vanish as $n \to \infty$.